Find Your Place at Camp!

 Affordable and Accessible

-We work hard to make summer camp affordable and accessible.
-Financial assistance is available for traditional and inclusion camp, and we accept vouchers from the Seven Hills state assistance program for traditional camp.
-Our schedule is flexible to fit yours – book from just one week and make use of pre- and post-camp hours as needed.
+We work hard to make summer camp affordable.
+Financial aid is available for traditional and inclusion camp, and we accept vouchers from the Seven Hills state assistance program for traditional camp.

 Have questions about summer camp?

-*** This camp must comply with regulations of the MDPH and be licensed by the LBOH
+*This camp must comply with regulations of the MDPH and be licensed by the LBOH.

 Camp Funds